sarpsenturk/orion-engine/README.md

 - CMake 3.23 or higher
 - Ninja
 - C++ compiler with C++20 support
+- Vulkan SDK (if building the Vulkan backend)
+- Windows SDK (if building on Windows)

 Orion uses vcpkg as a submodule to handle dependencies however if you wish to install them some other way see [vcpkg.json](vcpkg.json) for a full list of dependencies.

 ## Milestones

 - [ ] Create a Window
 - [ ] Render a triangle
 - [ ] Render a quad